 DLV (DNSSEC Look-aside Validation) is an extension to the DNSSECbis protocol.
-It is designed to assist in early DNSSEC adoption by allowing DNSSEC signing and validation of a domain whose parent is not DNSSEC signed.
+It was designed as a transition mechanism to assist in early DNSSEC adoption by allowing DNSSEC signing and validation of a domain whose parent is not DNSSEC signed.

 DLV provides an additional entry point (besides the root zone) from which to obtain DNSSEC validation information.